What is fibrous dysplasia?

 Follow-up care

 If your child had surgical treatment for fibrous dysplasia, he will return for check-ups one to two weeks after surgery, then again at three months, six months, one year and two years post-surgery.
-Children who received craniofacial surgery will return for checkups on a similar schedule, but will be examined by a plastic surgeon instead of an orthopaedic specialist.
+Children who received craniofacial surgery will return for checkups on a similar schedule, but will be examined by a plastic surgeon instead of an orthopedic specialist.

 During follow-up visits, your child’s physician will perform a physical exam and may order X-rays of the affected area until your child reaches skeletal maturity.